 Fuel and its vapors are highly explosive.
-Extreme caution must be exercised and these instructions must be followed when refueling.
-The smell of fuel always means that there is vaporized fuel in the boat.
+Exercise extreme caution and follow these instructions while refueling.
+The smell of fuel always means that there is vaporised fuel in the boat.
 Never store fuel close to electric circuits or batteries.
 Do not use plastic funnels when fueling.